Comprehensive Guide to Pay-Per-Mile Car Insurance (2024)

 How does pay-per-mile insurance work?

-When you sign up for pay-per-mile insurance, your insurance provider will generally ask you to use a telematics device to track your miles and driving data.
+When you sign up for pay-per-mile insurance, your insurance company will generally ask you to use a telematics device to track your miles and driving data.
 Insurers will typically send a device for you to put in your vehicle — potentially in the on-board diagnostics port — that also communicates with a mobile app.
 If you don’t want to share driving data through a device, some companies, like Mile Auto, send text and email reminders to prompt drivers to submit odometer readings.

 The premium your insurer charges you will vary.
 Combined with your per-mile fee based on your driving habits, a monthly base rate derived from various risk factors, such as location and age, forms the foundation of your rate.